panoply/vscode-liquid-sample/readme.md

 # Sample Project (vscode-liquid)

-This directory contains a basic example Liquid project.
+This directory contains a basic example Liquid project using **v4**.
 Take a look at the workspace [.vscode/settings.json](https://github.com/panoply/vscode-liquid-sample/blob/master/.vscode/settings.json) file and the [.liquidrc](https://github.com/panoply/vscode-liquid-sample/blob/master/.liquidrc) file to better understand how the extension is working and the settings being used.

 - [Download Repository](https://github.com/panoply/vscode-liquid-sample/archive/refs/heads/master.zip)